Welcome to today's edition of the Rush 24-7 podcast.

 They still embrace Fidel Castro.

-Now you have to ask yourself, in China, could this woman talk to who?
+Now, you have to ask yourself, in China, could this woman talk to WHO?

-No, but President Bush goes over there and hostile Chinese students, anybody else can ask him questions about anything he wants.
+No, but President Bush goes over there and hostile Chinese students, anybody else, can ask him questions about anything he wants.

 He stood there, he took the questions.

-But over in China, those people probably don't get the chance to talk to who.
+But over in China, those people probably don't get the chance to talk to WHO.

 So anyway, the summit is ongoing.

-But get ready for the rest of the news today because the media is just gonna be all over this now, the whole thing was ruined, and can't Bush do anything right?
+But get ready for the rest of the news today because the media is going to be all over this.

-And what is that well, here we had a chance to make peace with these big biggest country, oh no, no, no.
+Well, here we had a chance to make peace with these biggest countries.

-Why they're so good at controlling their own events.
+They're so good at controlling their own events.

 They're so good.